 Serving Duluth Township, Alden Township and Surrounding Mutual Aid Areas

 Clifton Volunteer Fire Department (CVFD) was founded in 1947.
 The Name “Clifton” was adopted to avoid confusion with the nearby Duluth Fire Department.
 Historically, the Clifton family called the general area “Clifton” in honor of their ancestral town in England.
 The first fire hall was located near what is now the McQuade Safe Harbor on Scenic Highway 61.
 What is now Hall #2 came next in 1985.
-Then a new Hall #1 was built in 1994 and is now our main fire hall.
+Then a new Hall #1 was built in 1994 with an addition in 2018, and is now our main fire hall.

 - Firefighters receive 146 hrs. of initial training and additional training throughout the year.